-The rise of multi-cloud, data-first architecture, and the broad portfolio of advanced data-driven applications that have arrived as a result require cloud data management systems to collect, manage, govern and build pipelines for enterprise data.
-Cloud data management architectures span private, multi-cloud and hybrid cloud environments.
-These architectures connect to data sources not just from transaction systems, but from file servers, the Internet or multi-cloud repositories.
+The rise of multi-cloud, data-first architecture and the broad portfolio of advanced data-driven applications that have arrived as a result require cloud data management systems to collect, manage, govern and build pipelines for enterprise data.
+Cloud data management architectures span private, multi-cloud and hybrid cloud environments connecting to data sources not just from transaction systems, but from file servers, the Internet or multi-cloud repositories.

-The scope of cloud data management includes data lakes and archives, enterprise content services, and consumer data privacy solutions.
-These solutions manage the risk and compliance challenges of storing large amounts of data.
+The scope of cloud data management includes enterprise data lake, enterprise archiving, enterprise content services, and consumer data privacy solutions.
+These solutions manage the utility, risk and compliance challenges of storing large amounts of data.

 Cloud data platforms

-Cloud data platforms are the centerpiece of cloud data management programs and manage uniform data collection and data storage at the lowest cost.
+Cloud data platforms are the centerpiece of cloud data management programs and provide uniform data collection and data storage at the lowest cost.
 Archives, data lakes, and content services enable cloud migration projects to connect, ingest, and manage any type of data from any source.
-For instance, legacy mainframes, ERP, CRM, file stores, relational and non-relational databases, and even SaaS environments like Salesforce or Workday.
+For instance, cloud data platforms collect legacy and real-time data from mainframes, ERP, CRM, file stores, relational and non-relational databases, and even SaaS environments like Salesforce or Workday.

 Data pipelines are a series of data flows where the output of one element is the input of the next one, and so on.
-Subsequently, data lakes serve as the collection and access points in a data pipeline and are responsible for access control.
-As data pipelines emerge across the enterprise, enterprise data lakes become data distribution hubs with centralized controls to federate data across networks of data lakes.
-Data federation centralizes metadata management, data governance and compliance control while at the same time enabling decentralized data lake operations.
+Data lakes serve as the collection and access points in a data pipeline and are responsible for data organization and access control.

-Cloud data management also provides consumer data privacy and data governance controls that are essential to reduce the risks involved in handling bulk data.
-Information Lifecycle Management (ILM) manages data throughout its lifecycle.
-This establishes a system of controls and business rules including data retention policies and legal holds.
-Security and privacy tools like data classification, data masking and sensitive data discovery help achieve compliance with data governance policies such as NIST 800-53, PCI, HIPAA, and GDPR.
+Information Lifecycle Management (ILM) manages data throughout its lifecycle and establishes a system of controls and business rules including data retention policies and legal holds.
+Security and privacy tools like data classification, data masking and sensitive data discovery help data administrators achieve compliance with data governance policies such as NIST 800-53, PCI, HIPAA, and GDPR.
 Consumer data privacy and data governance are not only essential for legal compliance, they improve data quality as well.